kubermatic/docs/content/kubeone/master/prerequisites/_index.en.md

 * Installed KubeOne as described in the [Getting KubeOne][getting-kubeone] document
-* Installed Terraform v0.12+ if you want to provision the infrastructure using our [example Terraform scripts][kubeone-terraform-scripts] and/or use the [KubeOne Terraform Integration][kubeone-terraform-integration]
+* Installed Terraform v0.12+ if you want to provision the infrastructure using our [example Terraform configs][kubeone-terraform-configs] and/or use the [KubeOne Terraform Integration][kubeone-terraform-integration]
   * You can find the installation instructions in the [official Terraform docs][install-terraform]